+Cymopterus bipinnatus.
+Cymopterus bipinnatus did not flower in either 2010 or 2011, and flowered very little in 2012.
 Cymopterus bipinnatus seed yields did not respond to irrigation in 2013 and 2016.
 In 2014, seed yields increased with increasing irrigation rate up to the highest rate of 8 inches.
 In 2015, seed yields showed a quadratic response to irrigation with a maximum seed yield at 4.2 inches of water applied.
+In 2017, seed yields were highest with no irrigation.
+Highest seed yields averaged 1146 lb/acre over the 5 years.